thomastay/saz-tools/README.md

 Ubuntu users can install the [Snap package]:

     sudo snap install saz-tools

-If you work on Linux and install `deb` or `rpm` packages, download and install your package from [GitHub releases].
-Or download and unpack a binary archive with a specific version from there too.
+If you work on Linux which uses `deb` or `rpm` packages, you can download and install a package from [GitHub releases].

+Or download and unpack a binary archive for your operation system from [GitHub releases] directly.

 If you want to install a specific commit or the latest master and you do not have the development environment to build it, you can use Docker to [`build`]: